Selective Depthwise Separable Convolution for Lightweight Joint Source-Channel Coding in Wireless Image Transmission: Conclusion

 \section{Conclusion}

-In this letter, we proposed a configurable lightweight DL-based JSCC framework, termed DSC-JSCC.
-It employs a selective replacement strategy to enable flexible substitution of Conv layers with DSConv layers at different layer positions and replacement ratios.
-Varying the replacement ratio enables controllable model compression levels, while layer-wise replacement at different positions results in different impacts on reconstruction performance.
-These results reveal the relationship between layer-wise computational redundancy and reconstruction quality in JSCC systems, providing insights for future optimization studies.
-Extensive experimental results demonstrate that the proposed framework achieves substantial parameter reduction with only a slight decrease in performance, enabling flexible complexity-performance trade-offs.
-This makes the proposed framework well-suited for deployment on resource-constrained edge devices.
+In this letter, we proposed a configurable lightweight DL-based JSCC framework.
+It employs a selective replacement strategy to enable flexible Conv-to-DSConv replacement at different replacement ratios and positions.
+Varying the replacement ratio enables controllable model complexity, while different replacement positions affect reconstruction performance under a fixed replacement ratio.
+These results reveal the relationship between layer-wise computational redundancy and performance in DL-based JSCC systems, providing practical design guidelines for lightweight DL-based JSCC systems.
+Experimental results demonstrate that the proposed framework achieves substantial parameter reduction with only slight performance degradation, thereby achieving a favorable complexity-performance trade-off and making it well suited for deployment on resource-constrained edge devices.

 \ifCLASSOPTIONcaptionsoff

 \fi